-Use this method to perform the media scratch test.
+Use this method to perform the media scratch test and determine if a batch of media is suited for Direct Thermal or Thermal Transfer printing.

 - 1. Scratch the print surface of the media with a fingernail or pen cap.
 Press firmly and quickly while dragging it across the media surface.
 Direct thermal media is chemically treated to print (expose) when heat is applied.
 This test method uses friction heat to expose the media. - 2.
 Did a black mark appear on the media?